-- 1. Reading Responses (15 Percent): Grades will be awarded based on 0 for no response, 1 for a response with obviously inadequate effort, and 2 for any reasonable effort to answer the question.
-Two reading responses will be able to be dropped when calculating final grade. - 2.
+- 1. Reading Responses (15 Percent): Grades will be awarded based on 0 for no response by the end of the day, 1 for a late response or one with obviously inadequate effort, and 2 for any reasonable effort to answer the question.
+Two reading responses will be able to be dropped when calculating final grade.
+Blog entries will not be graded for correctness; a student who promptly completes all required blog entries will receive a perfect grade for their blog. - 2.
 Written Assignments (20 Percent each): Grade will be based on the final accepted essay.
 Late assignments (either first or revised submission) will lose 1 point on the final grade (out of 15) for each 24 hours they are late. - 3.
 Debate (15 percent): Students will be evaluated on the quality of their outlines, as well as the content and presentation during the debate.
 A more detailed rubric will be provided prior to the first debates. - 4.
 Final (30 percent): 1/3 of the grade will be on identification questions and 2/3 on essay responses.